This article discusses tons of interesting and fun things to do in Culver City!

 The Arts District host an Art Walk & Roll Festival (yearly, October) and an Art Walk every second Saturday of the month.

 And, keep your camera at hand since there is a lot of cool art in the area.
 I found a lot of murals along Washington boulevard.

 Ok, the Helms Bakery District is actually part of the Arts District but I felt like giving it its own entry on the article.

 Helms Bakery, a once well-known bakery in Southern California, operated from 1931 to 1969.
 Its fame was associated with providing all baking goods to the 1932 Olympics (Los Angeles).
 After that event, it continued providing its product to Olympians from different countries.

-Nowadays, the industrial complex where the company was located, has been repurposed as open-air retail, design, dining and relaxing space.
+Nowadays, the industrial complex where the company was located, has been repurposed as open-air retail, design, dining, and relaxing space.
 You can enjoy stores such as Arcana: Book on the Arts and Buttercup or restaurants like Father’s Office and Lukshon.
 Or, it is easy to relax next to the trees and fountains.

 There are rumors about the Helms Bakery rising from the ashes.
 Well, at least, a cafe is expected in the near future.

-Tour the Sony Movie Studios
+Tour the Sony Pictures Studios